 VLTI Interferometer Schools

 The European Southern Observatory Very Large Telescope Interferometer (VLTI) is the top optical-infrared interferometer in the world.
-By combining the light from four telescopes it can deliver angular information at the milli-arcsecond scale.
-However, the training in this technique is very uneven in Europe, being essentially concentrated in the instrument building consortia, mostly in France and Germany.
+Combining the light from four telescopes can deliver angular information at the milli-arcsecond scale.
+However, the training in this technique is very uneven in Europe, being essentially concentrated in the instrument-building consortia, mainly in France and Germany.

-In order to grow the user base, European schools have been taking place every year or two.
+European schools have been taking place every year or two to grow the user base.
 These are hands-on schools focused on observational programme design using standard tools.
 They also include an observational proposal preparation session with oral talks by the students.
-Lecturers are members of consortia which built VLTI instrument, prominent users of VLTI as well as ESO staff involved in VLTI operations.
+Lecturers are members of consortia which built VLTI instruments, prominent users of VLTI, and ESO staff involved in VLTI operations.

-These schools are very successful: nearly 25% of the alumni end up publishing a VLTI paper.
-Furthermore, alumni represent 20% of the VLTI papers lead authors.
+These schools are very successful: nearly 25% of alumni publish a VLTI paper.
+Furthermore, alumni represent 20% of the VLTI papers' lead authors.

-Inquiries and applications for the next school should be sent to training@european-interferometry.eu.
+There is no planned date for the next school.
+Inquiries should be sent to bureau@european-interferometry.eu.

 VLTI Community Days